Why do insurance costs increase?

 - Am I comfortable electing to have a higher excess in exchange for a lower premium?

-So whilst it’s true that insurance premiums have increased across the board, we work hard to limit the impact on the premium.
+So whilst it’s true that insurance premiums have increased across the board, we work hard to limit the impact on your premium.
 And as you can see, even small changes can impact your insurance costs.